 • If network topology and communications overhead is a concern for your code, try using the --contiguous option which will ensure that all the cores you get will be adjacent to each other.
 Use this with caution though as it will make your job pend longer, as finding contiguous blocks of compute is difficult.
 Verify that the boost in performance is worth the extra wait time in the queue.
 If you do not include this option you will be given cores and what ever nodes that Slurm can find, which may be scattered across the cluster.
 Depending on your code this may or may not be a concern.
 Test your code in both modes to see if it is an option that is worth including if you don’t know off hand.
 It may not be worth including --continguous as the aggregate time of waiting plus runtime may be longer with --contiguous.
 The sbatch and srun documentation have more information on various fine tuning options.

 • The application must be MPI-enabled.
 Applications cannot take advantage of MPI parallelization unless the source code is specifically built for it.
-All such applications in the Helmod module system can only be loaded if an MPI library is loaded first.

 Job Arrays